amuesing/sifters/README.md

 Initializes a NonPitched instrument with specified sieves, grid, MIDI mapping and form.

 - Args:
-    - sivs: A single sieve or a tuple of sieves representing the pitch content of the instrument.
+    - sieves: A single sieve or a tuple of sieves representing the pitch content of the instrument.
     - grid: A Grid object representing the rhythmic content of the instrument (optional).
     - form: A Form object representing the formal structure of the instrument (optional).
 ___